FadiMoubayed/CB-Parser/README.md

 # CB-Parser
-Parses Carl Büttner's data and converts it to csv format
+Parses Carl Büttner's data Excel sheets and converts them to csv format

 ## Procedure
 + Read the Excel sheet as a dataframe using Pandas and properly rename the columns (Remove the spaces)